Nimisha-Singh/Time-Table-for-DTU/README.md

 MERGE (c)-[:HAS]->(d);
 ```

 Using a similar query to the one above we can create all course and year group nodes.
 This is a slightly longer query as the `courses.csv` contains a lot of different data.
 First, `USING` the match keyword, find the department node with a name value that matches the department column in the line of data.
 Next, using `MERGE`, check if a course node with the given course code exists.
 If not, create it.
 Then set the properties title and level.
-It's important to set these after using merge and not in it as some courses might have the same course code but a different title or level, which would lead to duplicate courses.
-Next, create a year group node.
-Finally, create a relationship between the department and course and course and year group nodes.

 ```
 LOAD CSV WITH HEADERS FROM "file:///courses.csv" AS line MATCH (d:Department { name: line.department })